DRYRunOnly/rocky/README.md

 ---

+## What is "npm"?
+**npm** stands for **Node Package Manager** and it is a tool developers use to download and share pieces of code (called packages).
+The programming language most used by web developers is called JavaScript, which used **node** to run code outside of a web browser.

 ## What is Artifact (or Package) Management? 🍱
 - You rarely write software from scratch.
 - You use pieces of code others have already written.